danthegoodman1/icedb/icedb/v3/ARCHITECTURE.md

 Data part files that were part of the data merge are marked as alive so in the event that a list operation sees files A, B, and C, it knows that the old files were merged.
 If it only ends up seeing A and B, then it just gets a stale view of the data.
 This is why it's important to ensure that a single query gets a constant-time view of the database, so nested queries do not cause an inconsistent view of the data.

-Merged log file markers also store the timestamp when they were first merged, this is so that those markers can be safely dropped during merge when the timestamp is older than 2x the interval at which the log files would be deleted by the background cleanup process.
+Tomestones include the timestamp when they were first merged for the tombstone cleanup worker.
+When files merge, the must always carry forward any found tombstone.
+Tombstone cleanup is idempotent so in the event that a merge occurs concurrently with tombstone cleanup there is no risk of data loss or duplication.

 ## Tombstone cleanup